xanzheus/WeatherApp/README.md

 # Weather-app

-This is my Weather App project from The Odin Project curriculum.
+This is my Weather App project from "The Odin Project" curriculum.

 [Live preview](https://areebaishtiaq.github.io/Weather-app)